Loubnaelghazi/blockchain_labs/README.md

 ---
 ## Lab 4: MiniSocial Contract

-The **MiniSocial** contract is a basic decentralized application (dApp) on the Ethereum blockchain, allowing users to post, view, and delete messages on a decentralized platform.
+The **MiniSocial**  smart contract on the Ethereum blockchain, allows users to post, view, and delete messages .
 This contract is written in Solidity, the programming language used to write smart contracts on the Ethereum blockchain.

 ## Key Features